rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 (You can find the platform related scripts around the `x.py`, like `x.ps1`)

-Notice that this is not absolute, for instance, using Nushell in VSCode on Win10, typing `x` or `./x` still open the `x.py` in editor rather invoke the program :)
+Notice that this is not absolute.
+For instance, using Nushell in VSCode on Win10, typing `x` or `./x` still opens `x.py` in an editor rather than invoking the program. :)

 In the rest of this guide, we use `x` rather than `x.py` directly.
 The following
 command: